-The drainage shed for the Aspen Way Drive Access Configuration, which may be implemented consistent with the provisions of Section 13.3, is composed of approximately 1,379 acres of on-site and off-site tributary area that will flow to a proposed discharge point located west of the Project site at Aspen Way within the unincorporated area of Orange County.
-The Project proposes to construct three flow-by basins and one detention basin.
-The detention basins are sized to detain an approximate total volume of 5.1 acre-feet in the 100-year storm event, thereby reducing the discharge flows to pre-development conditions.
+The drainage area for the project comprises a combination of approximately 690 acres of on-site and off-site tributary area to the two proposed discharge points to the existing unnamed canyons located along the westerly property line within the unincorporated area of Orange County.
+The Project proposes to construct two flow-by basins and two detention basins.
+The detention basins are sized to detain an approximate total volume of 5.5 acre-feet in the 100-year storm event, thereby reducing the discharge flows to pre-development conditions.
 The flow-by and detention basins are designed to accept approximately 0.56 acre-feet, 1.15 acre-feet, 2.55 acre-feet, and 2.04 acre-feet of debris volume.
 The estimated potential debris volume in Blue Mud Canyon at the western terminus of the Project boundary based on existing tributary drainage area is 11.02 acre-feet.
-The Project's total existing and proposed 100-year storm flows at the discharge point points are 3,4361,852 cfs and 3,5342,109 cfs, respectively.
-The proposed storm drain system will be composed of a network of 24-inch to 78-inch pipes.
-A double 10-foot-wide by 10-foot-high box culvert A pre-fabricated bridge is proposed at the discharge point at Aspen Way. across Blue Mud Canyon along the main entry road and will be designed to accommodate the existing 100-year storm flow of 1140 cfs.
-The locations of the proposed drainage facilities for the Aspen Way Drive Access Configuration are shown in Exhibit 36 Exhibit 19 (page 127).
-126).
-The WQMP basins for the Aspen Way Drive Access Configuration are identified on Exhibit 37 Exhibit 20 (page 129).
-128).
+The Project's total existing and proposed 100-year storm flows at the discharge points are 1,852 cfs and 2,109 cfs, respectively.
+The proposed storm drain system is composed of a network of 24-inch to 78-inch pipes.
+A pre-fabricated bridge is proposed across Blue Mud Canyon along the main entry road and will be designed to accommodate the existing 100-year storm flow of 1140 cfs.
+The locations of the proposed drainage facilities are shown in Exhibit 20 (page 93).
+The WQMP basins are identified on Exhibit 21 (page 95).